Everything-Explained/SAI/notes/concepts/Question.md

 You'll notice that all these *proper* questions have an obvious [[Query Words#Words|Query Word]] and subject.
 This is absolutely necessary for SAI to parse the input properly.

 `whErE DoeS GoD residE`
 This may not look like a valid question, but since the input from SAI is converted to lowercase, writing questions like this are completely valid.

+> Within an [[Item Document]] however, **this is NOT a valid question**.

 `what does flabergasted mean?`
 This is a valid question even though the question-mark is ignored.